superman-lopez/switchdarkmode/README.md

 # switchdarkmode

+## Install

 A Launchd plist with an Applescript to switch on schedule between Dark Mode and Light Mode on macOS Mojave.
 The default plist switches at 7:15am and 9:00pm.
 This no frills script has no external dependencies and can be installed on macOS using the below snippet in the Terminal.
 ```
 curl -o ~/Library/LaunchAgents/local.switchdarkmode.plist https://raw.githubusercontent.com/superman-lopez/switchdarkmode/master/local.switchdarkmode.plist && launchctl load ~/Library/LaunchAgents/local.switchdarkmode.plist
 ```
 That's all that is needed for it to work!

-Optionally:
+## Optional steps

 If you are keen to test, it's possible to invoke the command immediately rather than wait for the scheduled run:
 ```